|Price: $492.15 $579.00 You Save: $86.85 (15%) Add to Cart|

 The test evaluates ovarian function and time of ovulation to understand causes of infertility.

 Estradiol is a very important hormone for both women and men.
-Estradiol is important in the growth and maintenance of organs related to sex and fertility.
+Estradiol acts in the growth and maintenance of organs related to sex and fertility.

 The Estradiol Test checks for sexual and ovarian function in women to assess infertility, abnormal menstruation or symptoms of menopause.